 vitamin D analysis done as part of your routine blood work at your next

-really are deficient.
+certain you really are deficient.

 some rays.
 Vitamin D is known as the sunshine

 vitamin because the body produces it after being exposed to sunlight.
 Studies